About my region – Western Australia – Wheat Belt

-Agricultural land in the Wheat Belt region occupies 124,217 square kilometres, or 63 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 61,996 square kilometres, or 31 per cent of the region.
-The most common land use by area is dryland cropping, which occupies 60,643 square kilometres or 31 per cent of the Wheat Belt region.
+Agricultural land in the Wheat Belt region occupies 124,300 square kilometres, or 63 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 62,100 square kilometres, or 31 per cent of the region.
+The most common land use by area is dryland cropping, which occupies 60,600 square kilometres or 31 per cent of the Wheat Belt region (ABARES 2016).

-Agriculture, Forestry and Fishing was the largest employment sector with 12,300 people, representing 21 per cent of the region's workforce.
-Health care and social assistance was the second largest employment sector with 7,100 people, followed by accommodation and food services with 6,000 people.
-Other important employment sectors in the region were construction, public administration and safety, and manufacturing.
+Agriculture, forestry and fishing was the largest employment sector with 18,700 people, representing 27 per cent of the region's workforce.
+Health care and social assistance was the second largest employment sector with 7,600 people, followed by Education and training with 5,900 people.
+Other important employment sectors in the region were retail trade; construction; and manufacturing.

 Value of agricultural production

 The Western Australia – Wheat Belt region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were wheat ($2 billion), followed by barley ($717 million) and canola ($618 million).
-These commodities together contributed 67 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were wheat ($2.1 billion), followed by barley ($1.3 billion) and wool ($801 million).
+These commodities together contributed 65 per cent of the total value of agricultural production in the region.

 Number and type of farms